SolaceProducts/pubsubplus-pks-quickstart/README.md

 Note: the free PubSub+ Standard Edition supports up to `prod1k`.

-For the "solace" chart configuration values, refer to the documentation of the [Solace Helm Chart Configuration](solace#solace-helm-chart-configuration)
+For the "pubsubplus" chart configuration values, refer to the documentation of the [Helm Chart Configuration](pubsubplus#helm-chart-configuration)

 ## Contributing